Backward orbits in the unit ball: Introduction

-The following questions were left open in \cite{Ar1,Ar2}. \begin{enumerate} \item Does a non-isolated boundary repelling fixed point admit a backward orbit with bounded step converging to it (and hence an associated canonical pre-model?) \item Is it possible that a boundary repelling fixed point is associated with several canonical pre-models? \item Is the dilation of a canonical pre-model associated with $\zeta$ always equal to $\lambda$? \end{enumerate} In the main result of this paper we give an answer to these three questions, showing that to every boundary repelling fixed point $\zeta$ is associated exactly one canonical pre-model which is the ``best possible'' among all pre-models associated with $\zeta$ and which has dilation $\lambda$. \begin{theorem} Let $f\colon \mathbb{B}^q\to \mathbb{B}^q$ be a holomorphic self-map, and let $\zeta\in \partial \mathbb{B}^q$ be a boundary repelling fixed point with dilation $\lambda>1$.
-Then there exists a pre-model $(\mathbb{B}^k, \ell,\tau)$ associated with $\zeta$, where $1\leq k\leq q$, and where $\tau$ is a hyperbolic automorphism of $\mathbb{B}^k$ with dilation $\lambda$ at its repelling point $R$.
-Such pre-model satisfies the following universal property: if $(\Lambda,h,\varphi)$ is a pre-model associated with $\zeta$, then there exists a unique holomorphic mapping $\eta\colon \Lambda\to \mathbb{B}^k$ such that the following diagram commutes: \SelectTips{xy}{12}
+The following questions were left open in \cite{Ar1,Ar2}. \begin{enumerate} \item Does a non-isolated boundary repelling fixed point admit a backward orbit with bounded step converging to it (and hence an associated canonical pre-model)? \item Is it possible that a boundary repelling fixed point $\zeta$ is associated with two distinct canonical pre-models, corresponding to two different classes of backward orbits with bounded step converging to $\zeta$? \item Is the dilation of a canonical pre-model associated with $\zeta$ always equal to $\lambda$? \end{enumerate} In the main result of this paper we give an answer to these three questions, showing that every boundary repelling fixed point $\zeta$ is associated with exactly one (up to isomorphisms) canonical pre-model $(\mathbb{B}^k, \ell,\tau)$, which has dilation $\lambda$.
+The dimension $k$ of the canonical pre-model is thus a dynamical invariant naturally associated with the fixed point $\zeta$. \begin{theorem} Let $f\colon \mathbb{B}^q\to \mathbb{B}^q$ be a holomorphic self-map, and let $\zeta\in \partial \mathbb{B}^q$ be a boundary repelling fixed point with dilation $\lambda>1$.
+Then there exist an integer $1\le k\le q$ and a pre-model $(\mathbb{B}^k, \ell,\tau)$ associated with $\zeta$ such that \begin{enumerate} \item $\tau$ is a hyperbolic automorphism of $\B^q$ with dilation $\lambda$ at its repelling point $R$, \item $\ell(\B^k)$ coincides with the stable subset $\mathcal S(\zeta)$, \item Universal property: if $(\Lambda,h,\varphi)$ is a pre-model associated with $\zeta$, then there exists a morphism $\hat\eta\colon (\Lambda,h,\varphi)\to (\mathbb{B}^k, \ell,\tau)$, \item $K\hbox{-}\lim_{z\to R}\ell(z)=\zeta.$